 Brésil, Sao Luis.
 Prison pour mineurs.
 Photo by Odile Meylan © Terre des Hommes Lausanne

-Justice for children still remains a sensitive or “hidden” issue from public sphere.
-When the issue is addressed in the public debate, the tendency is very much considering the “delinquent” child as criminal and an adult first and foremost, and less as a child.
-Simplistic solutions such as detention are still seen as an automatic “best solution” applied without duly exploring alternatives.
+Justice for children still remains a sensitive or a “hidden” issue from the public sphere.
+When the issue is addressed in public debates, the tendency is very much that of considering a “delinquent” child as criminal and an adult first and foremost, and less as a child.
+Simplistic solutions such as detention are still seen as an automatic “best solution”, applied without duly exploring alternatives.
 Detention is even applied to undocumented migrant children who have not committed specific criminal offences, but just crossed borders undocumented.
 Today, we know that the “punitive” approach does not bring neither short nor long-term societal solutions.
-And generally add on violating the rights of child in conflict with the law.
+And generally adds on violations of the rights of the child in conflict with the law.

-More than half of children in detention have not been tried and sentenced.
-Nevertheless detention is still seen as “the best or unique” solution applied when a child committed a criminal offence.
-This is not bringing long-term solutions and violates the rights of the child.
+More than half of the children in detention have not been tried and sentenced.
+Nevertheless detention is still seen as “the best or unique” solution applied when a child has committed a criminal offence.
+This does not bring long-term solutions and violates the rights of the child.

-Terre des Hommes operates on various countries to contribute to the development of the Restorative Juvenile Justice agenda.
-Seeking alternative to child detention, managing rehabilitation centres for children in conflict with the law, providing legal support, exchanging practices among professional “ in county or across countries – training prosecutors, judges, lawyers or social workers, supporting national government in reforming laws in accordance with international child rights standards: those are some of the actions undertaken by Terre des Hommes in this area.
+Terre des Hommes operates in various countries to contribute to the development of the Restorative Juvenile Justice agenda.
+Seeking alternatives to child detention, managing rehabilitation centres for children in conflict with the law, providing legal support, exchanging practices among professionals “ in county or across countries – training prosecutors, judges, lawyers or social workers, supporting national governments in reforming laws in accordance with international child rights standards: these are some of the actions undertaken by Terre des Hommes in this area.

 To know more on Terre des Hommes work on Juvenile Justice: